-In an effort to help educate first responders so that they can perform their jobs safely and effectively, Liberty Utilities provides valuable information on responding to emergencies that may involve natural gas facilities.
+In an effort to help educate first responders so that they can perform their jobs safely and effectively, Liberty provides valuable information on responding to emergencies that may involve natural gas facilities.

 Natural Gas Safety - Residential - Central - Liberty